benlk/kowloon-manifesto/index.md

 <a href="https://centrally-unplanned.tumblr.com/post/684016869875843072/hey-asking-if-you-could-please-clarify-what-you">https://centrally-unplanned.tumblr.com/post/684016869875843072/hey-asking-if-you-could-please-clarify-what-you</a>
 </div><script async src="https://assets.tumblr.com/post.js"></script>

-## The Kowloon Manifesto
+## Some Bullet Points
 {: .fit}

 - We need more dense urban housing
 - Modern societies are afraid of population density
-- They have no good reason to be afraid
+- There is no good reason to be afraid of density
 - Kowloon Walled City's density was good
 - Density should be pursued as a goal in itself
-- The United States should take all measures necessary to dramatically increase population density
+- You should take all measures necessary to dramatically increase population density

 <div class="tumblr-post" data-href="https://embed.tumblr.com/embed/post/5DhR87-5uDUzzKaL-Zmzgg/681507185091624960" data-did="391479e9a54abeeceb172e9e9bec6d3ebae4e240" markdown=1>
 > There should be at least three ridiculous superdense high rise hypercities per continent.